 Slow Cooker Beef Cheeks

-If you have never had beef cheeks before, then this slow cooker beef cheeks recipe is the perfect one to start with.
-By the time it’s ready to eat, you will have tender flavor-packed pieces of meat.
+If you have never had beef cheeks before, this slow cooker beef cheeks recipe is the perfect place to start.
+By the time it’s ready to eat, you will have tender, flavor-packed pieces of meat.

 Slow Cooker Beef Cheeks

 As the name suggests, beef cheeks are the cheek muscle of the cow.
 Since it’s a highly used muscle, the meat will be very tough unless you use the correct cooking technique.
-It is considered to be a budget cut of meat, but this can vary depending on the country you live in.
-Usually, slow cooking is recommended to get the meat nice and tender.
+It is considered a budget cut of meat, but this can vary depending on the country in which you live.
+Typically, slow cooking is recommended to achieve tender meat.

-There are many ways you can slow cook beef cheek, but my favorite is with some vegetables and excellent red wine gravy.
+There are many ways to slow-cook beef cheek, but my favorite is with some vegetables and an excellent red wine gravy.

 This dish is great for feeding a crowd.
 A single batch of this recipe should feed roughly six people.
 If you add some sides, then you might be able to feed even more.